OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 New value: bf000000
 ```

-Assuming that everything worked, /bin/cat shouldn't be able to _see_ the file.
+Assuming that everything worked, /bin/cat shouldn't be able to "see" the file.

 ```shell
 $ adb shell su -c cat /data/local/tmp/nowyouseeme